11.8 Summary

 vanilla convex formulations: simple long-only portfolios are considered and the problems can be rewritten in convex form with efficient algorithms; and

-general nonconvex formulations: admit any realistic constraint and extended objective functions at the expense of becoming nonconvex problems that require a more careful resolution (but still efficient iterative algorithms can be derived).
+general nonconvex formulations: admit any realistic constraint and extended objective functions at the expense of becoming nonconvex problems that require a more careful resolution (but efficient iterative algorithms can still be derived).